30 Essential Decision Tree Questions to Ace Your Next Interview (Updated 2023)

 1. Clear Visualization: This algorithm is simple to understand, interpret and visualize as the idea is mostly used in our daily lives.
 The output of a Decision Tree can be easily interpreted by humans.

 2. Simple and easy to understand: Decision Tree works in the same manner as simple if-else statements, which are very easy to understand.

 3. This can be used for both classification and regression problems.

 4. Decision Trees can handle both continuous and categorical variables.

-5. No feature scaling required: There is no requirement of feature scaling techniques such as standardization and normalization in the case of Decision Tree as it uses a rule-based approach instead of calculation of distances.
+5. No feature scaling required: There is no requirement for feature scaling techniques such as standardization and normalization in the case of a Decision Tree, as it uses a rule-based approach instead of calculating distances.

-6. Handles nonlinear parameters efficiently: Unlike curve-based algorithms, the performance of decision trees can’t be affected by the Non-linear parameters.
+6. Handles nonlinear parameters efficiently: Unlike curve-based algorithms, the performance of decision trees can’t be affected by non-linear parameters.
 So, if there is high non-linearity present between the independent variables, Decision Trees may outperform as compared to other curve-based algorithms.

 7. Decision Tree can automatically handle missing values.